mdcarr941/banx/README.md

 ## Installing and Launching
-0. Install mongodb and nodejs.
+0. Install mongodb, nodejs, and tsc.
 1. Clone this repository and `cd` into it.
 2. Invoke `npm run init`.
 3. Invoke `npm run start`.